-C. By purchasing a ticket, the Ticket Holder consents to have their necessary information shared with our Security Team and the Security Company which the committee employs.
+C. By purchasing a ticket, the Ticket Holder consents to have their necessary information shared with our Security Team and Our Medical Team, including but not limited to contractors and employees of both the Security Company and Medical Company employed by the committee.

 D. By purchasing a ticket, the Ticket Holder consents to have their necessary dietary information shared with all food providers at the Ball, including but not limited to all catering companies, kitchens and dining staff.